kiliandangendorf/lc2mdl/README.md

 # lc2mdl
-convert LON-CAPA problem-files into Moodle-STACK xml-files
+This program tries to convert LON-CAPA problem-files into Moodle-STACK xml-files.

 # requirements
 Java 8 or higher